-A partnership between ETC, the New Careers for Aboriginal People (NCAP) Program and Voyages Indigenous Tourism Australia has seen local Mid North Coast job seekers develop their skills, confidence and career prospects at one of the largest resorts in the Southern Hemisphere – Ayers Rock Resort.
+A partnership between ETC and Voyages Indigenous Tourism Australia has seen local Mid North Coast Indigenous job seekers find life changing jobs.
+These job seekers have developed their skills, confidence and career prospects at one of the largest resorts in the Southern Hemisphere – Ayers Rock Resort.

 “This provided our clients with work experience, exposure to industry leaders, mentoring support and assessment for a career in Tourism at Ayers Rock Resort.”

-Aunty Jen recently travelled to the Red Centre to meet with the ETC NCAP clients and attend a graduation provided by the Voyages Indigenous Traineeship Program.
+Aunty Jen recently travelled to the Red Centre to meet with the ETC clients and attend graduation provided by the Voyages Indigenous Traineeship Program.

 “Seven are still currently employed which is fantastic.
 Six graduated with three of them staying on board and the other three moving on to other employment locations,” Aunty Jen said.

-Spending four days at Ayers Rock Resort Aunty Jen was able to witness the incredible change in each and every one of the ETC NCAP clients.
+Spending four days at Ayers Rock Resort Aunty Jen was able to witness the incredible change in each and every one of her Aboriginal job seekers.

 “Before they came out here they were quiet, shy, withdrawn, and unsure of coming to a different country and leaving their families behind.
 Now I can see how confident they are and they all have developed great work ethic,” Aunty Jen said.